project-sunbird/sunbird.org-docs/developer-docs/server-installation/artifactupload-job.md

 > **Note:**
 > Having a copy stored in the Azure blob, gives you the option to rollback a version quicky.
 You can specify the version that you want to use, rather than rebuilding the service and then deploying it.
-> All ArtifactUpload jobs have a log rotation of 5.
+> All artifact upload jobs have a log rotation of 5.
 This means the last 5 artifcats are stored in Jenkins as a local copy.
 You can modify this number, if required.
 Doing so makes your local Jenkins your artifact store.